kanna-vamshi-krishna/-coral-reef-health-prediction/README.md

 - Analyze environmental factors affecting coral reef health.
 - Predict coral growth decline under simulated environmental stress (e.g., rising temperatures, macroalgae growth).

-Due to system memory limitations, a **random sample of 100,000 rows** was used to perform efficient analysis and modeling.
+Due to system memory limitations, only a **random sample of 100,000 rows** was used from the merged datasets to ensure efficient analysis and modeling.

 ---